 Will my complaint be made public?

-Yes.
-If your complaint results in discipline or formal charges, your name and the judge’s name and court will be made public.
-If the complaint is dismissed, however, your name and the judge’s name and court will be removed from the public copy of your complaint.
+If your complaint results in discipline or formal charges, your name and the judge’s name will be made public.
+If the complaint is dismissed, however, your name and the judge’s name, as well as other identifying information, will be removed from the documents made available to the public.

-Will filing a complaint with the commission change the decision in my lawsuit?
+Will filing a complaint with the Commission change the decision in my case?

-Will my complaint automatically disqualify the judge from further involvement in my case?
+Will my complaint disqualify the judge from further involvement in my case?

 No. Filing a complaint does not automatically disqualify a judge from hearing a case.

-No. The time allowed for an appeal may expire, and the commission cannot grant extensions for filing appeals.
+No. The time allowed for an appeal may expire, and the Commission has no authority to grant extensions for filing appeals.

 Yes.
-Every complaint is reviewed by the commission and its staff.
+Every complaint is reviewed by both the Commission's professional staff and Commission members.

 If I am uncertain about whether to file a complaint, is there someone I can talk to first?

 Yes.
-You can call the commission’s office and talk to a member of the staff before you decide to file a complaint.
+You can call the Commission’s office and talk to a member of the staff before you file a complaint.
 The staff member will not be able to tell you if a judge has actually committed misconduct or give you any legal advice.
-The staff member will be able to explain the process used to investigate complaints about judges under the commission’s jurisdiction.
+The staff member can explain the process used to investigate complaints.

 Arizona Commission on Judicial Conduct